 Your Guide to Mattress Disposal: What You Haven’t Thought of Yet

-Can You Just Put a Mattress in a Dumpster?
+Can I Just Put a Mattress in a Dumpster?

-How Much Does it Cost to Dispose of a Mattress?
+How Much Does It Cost to Recycle a Mattress?

-So where can you take your mattress?
-The salvation army takes everything, right?
+The Salvation Army takes everything, right?
 Wrong.
-The salvation army will take an old bed frame, but unfortunately, they don’t take old mattresses.
+The Salvation Army will take an old bed frame, but unfortunately, they don’t take old mattresses.
 So how do you find a good organization that is in need of a good mattress?
 Luckily, there’s Donation Town, a non-profit website that hooks up donors with deserving charities.
 It’s as simple as entering your zip code and getting a list of nonprofits in your area.
-Not only that, many times they’ll offer pickup for your mattress.
+Some may even offer mattress pickup, too.

 Mattress disposal isn’t always the answer, especially if you’re into conservation.
-One of the greenest things you can do is to repurpose your old mattress in a new way yourself.
-If you’re the industrious type, this is definitely something that you can try.
-You need the time, space, and tools to do it.
-It’s definitely doable, but be warned this takes some serious time.
-Here’s a straightforward (but LONG) guide on how to break down your own mattress.
+One of the greenest things you can do is repurpose your old mattress into something new.
+If you’re the industrious type, and have the time, space, tools, and energy (because the process isn’t easy), here’s a straightforward (but LONG) guide on how to break down your own mattress.

-Something to consider is what TYPE of mattress you have before breaking it down into basic components.
-While old box spring mattress can be separated easily, other newer memory foam mattresses require a little more attention due to their engineering.
-If you’re worried that you might not have the ability, it might be worth checking with the manufacturer on details for repurposing.
+Something to consider is what TYPE of mattress you have.
+While old box spring mattress can be separated easily, other newer memory foam mattresses require a little more attention, due to their engineering.
+In that case, it might be worth checking with the manufacturer on recommendations or best practices for repurposing.